roshni-2003/roshni-2003/README.md

 ❓ experiences

-    🏫 Events Coordinator at the Laurier Computing Society
+    🏫 Vice President of Events Coordination at the Laurier Computing Society

     👩‍💻 Junior Web Developer at ProjectBoard